longhorn/website/content/docs/1.7.0/important-notes/_index.md

 To address the single point of failure (SPOF) issue with backing images, high availability for backing images was introduced in Longhorn v1.7.0.
 For more information, please see [Backing Image](../advanced-resources/backing-image/backing-image/#number-of-copies).

 ## Scheduling

+### Volume Locality for RWX Volumes

+Longhorn provides new settings that allow you to precisely control the data locality of RWX volumes (through identification of associated Share Manager pods).
+These granular settings work with related global settings to provide optimal performance, resilience, and adherence to organizational policies or constraints.
+For more information, see [Configuring Volume Locality for RWX Volumes](../nodes-and-volumes/volumes/rwx-volumes/#configuring-volume-locality-for-rwx-volumes).

 ### Auto-Balance Pressured Disks